D-Mobilelab/barney/README.md

 git checkout -b feature/newfeature
 ```
 - Code!
-- Add new files and commit modified files on git
+- Add new files and commit modified files on Git
 ```
 git add newfile.js
 git commit -a -m "New feature"